Todd Huffman: Alcor Life Extension Foundation

 While attending college at California State University, Long Beach (CSULB), Huffman became interested in cryopreservation, the process of cryogenically preserving brains with the intent of reviving it in the future once the technology becomes available, after reading about the subject on the Extropy Institute's mailing list.
 After networking with clients of the cryonics service provider Alcor Life Extension Foundation that he met through an Extropian conference, Huffman signed up for the service in 2002.

 After graduating from CSULB in 2003, Huffman joined Alcor full-time as a researcher and a field recovery technician preparing brains for preservation at the site of death.
 After starting graduate school Huffman left his full-time position at Alcor, but continued to consult for the organization as well as another cryonics company, Suspended Animation, Inc.

 Huffman has a tattoo on his torso with instructions for how to prepare his body for freezing in the event of his death.

 BIL Conference

-In 2008, Huffman co-founded of the BIL Conference, an "unconference" organized and observed by the participants as an unaffiliated counterpart to TED’s structured, ‘invite-only’ paid conference.
+In 2008, Huffman co-founded the BIL Conference, an "unconference" organized and observed by the participants as an unaffiliated counterpart to TED’s structured, ‘invite-only’ paid conference.